-Requesting a Date on President Crow’s Calendar
+Requesting a date on President Crow’s calendar

-Bear in mind that Dr. Crow gets several hundred requests a month and cannot accommodate everyone.
+Dr. Crow gets several hundred requests a month and cannot accommodate everyone.
 Unfortunately, his schedule is such now that he is unable to attend an event without a specific reason.
 It is helpful to provide his people with as much information as possible about a particular event so that he can make an informed decision about participating.
 His schedule fills up very far in advance so early requests are important.
 Unless President Crow is a featured speaker at a dinner, he generally cannot stay at an event for the entire time; usually he will stay 30-45 minutes.
 If he is speaking his office will need the details on the event.
 See Information for Speakers.

-Requesting a Date on Dean’s Calendar
+Requesting a date on the Engineering Dean’s calendar

 You don’t want to plan an amazing event on a holiday or during the same time another big event for the same audience is planned.
-To avoid this, check the calendar for university and religious holidays, including but not limited to Christian, Jewish and Muslim religions.
+To avoid this, check the calendar for religious holidays, including but not limited to Christian, Jewish and Muslim religions.